warrenbell/gitana-javascript-driver/README.md

-# Gitana Driver for Cloud CMS Changed
+# Gitana Driver for Cloud CMS

 This driver provides connectivity between a JavaScript application and Cloud CMS.